+As I approached one of Seattle Farmed Animal Save‘s monthly demostrations last year, I noticed miles of plastic huts by the side of the road.
 I suspected they were veal crates but, despite having gone vegan largely because of the horrors of the dairy industry, I didn’t want to believe I was driving right by so many thousands of isolated, suffering calves.

-As I drove, I began to look more closely at the farms where the plastic huts were located and, sure enough, they were dairies.
-I pulled over and looked inside a hut.
+I began to look more closely at the farms where the plastic huts were located and, sure enough, they were dairies.
+I pulled over, climbed a fence and looked inside a hut.

 What — who — I saw was heart-wrenching.

 Their sons become veal.

 If you eat dairy cheese or ice cream, you are directly funding the veal industry.

 As a recent Mercy for Animals undercover investigation found, the misery runs deep: There’s video of workers shoving, dragging and tossing baby calves; cows suffering from diarrhea and breathing difficulties without proper veterinary care; and cows being kicked and hit.

 Personally, I’m perplexed by people who abuse and kill animals in the meat, egg and dairy industries.
 They become desensitized to the suffering of innocents; in these videos, it’s clear that some become monsters — for very little pay.
 Many have little education and/or English language skills, but that doesn’t mean they have to sell their time doing this, for owners who reap the financial gain without bloodying their hands — and for dairy eaters who don’t acknowledge what’s happening, right along their country roads.